Skip to main content Accessibility

 The Moorish sovereign citizen movement has no unified leadership.
 Most operate as individuals and get information about Moorish sovereignty online or from paid seminars taught by sovereign gurus.
 In contrast, Moorish sovereign citizen groups generally are small, consisting of a couple of dozen followers, many of whom are nominally led by one or two charismatic individuals who profit from the promotion of Moorish doctrines and the preparation and sale of bogus legal documents to those embracing their Moorish nationality or heritage.

 Moorish sovereign citizens have loose ties to the MSTA, espousing the group’s beliefs or acting as members until their sovereign citizenship is exposed since MSTA does not hold sovereign citizen beliefs or support members that do.
 This has caused confusion among the media and law enforcement who mistakenly link the groups together.
 Moorish sovereign citizens have also been known to affiliate with other antisemitic groups as well as with criminal organizations.
-Moors have participated in rallies, conferences and other events with groups, such as the Bloods street gang, the Latin Kings street gang, the New Black Panther Party, the Nation of Islam and Black Hebrew Israelites, according to law enforcement sources.

 Moorish sovereigns often sustain themselves by selling bogus legal documents, fraudulent auto insurance forms, fake license plates, counterfeit passports and various other documents.
 They also save money by practicing tax avoidance schemes or tax fraud.
 They have perpetrated large-scale financial fraud, including creating false money orders, fraudulent cashier’s checks and bogus financial instruments.
 In some cases, their fraudulent activity is part of a larger sovereign practice called the “redemption doctrine.”
 It declares that Moors (like all sovereigns) can incorporate themselves, thereby allowing individuals to use themselves as personal assets worth tens of millions of dollars.

-The group refused to comply with officers’ commands, and some members scattered into the nearby forest.
+The group refused to comply with the officers’ commands, and some members scattered into the nearby forest.
 Police issued a shelter-in-place order for Wakefield and Reading, Massachusetts, and shut down the interstate between Stoneham and Lynnfield until the group was apprehended.
 Eleven people were arrested and charged with eight counts of conspiracy to commit a crime, improper storage of firearms in a vehicle, use of body armor in the commission of a crime, unlawful possession of ammunition, unlawful possession of a firearm, and possession of a high-capacity magazine.
+Their cases are pending.

 This is not the first time Moorish sovereigns have possessed illegal firearms or engaged in confrontations with the police.
 A small number of Moors have been involved in shootings, bank robberies and murders.